An easy solution for winter dryness

 How a new humidifier can dramatically increase household comfort

 “Dry” is good news when you’re planning a picnic or heading to a summertime baseball game.
-But when it comes to your home — especially in the winter — dry air is the culprit behind painful sinuses, nosebleeds, cracked lips, and uncomfortable respiratory conditions.
-Humidifiers are a convenient, relatively inexpensive way to put moisture back in the air you breathe and ease the discomfort that dry air can cause.
+But when it comes to your home — especially in the winter — lasting periods of dry air make for an unpleasant environment.
+Fortunately, humidifiers are a convenient, relatively inexpensive way to put moisture back in the air you breathe and effectively combat dry air.

 There are plenty of practical benefits to having a humidifier in your home.
 The proper humidity level can protect hardwood floors from separating or splitting.
 A humidifier prevents static buildup around your house, eliminating those nasty shocks after you walk across the carpet.
 Plus, humidity makes the air in your home feel warmer, so you don’t have to keep cranking up the heat in the winter months — and suffering those extra-high energy bills.

-As great as these benefits are, a reliable humidifier can do even more to improve your family’s wellness.
+As great as these benefits are, a reliable humidifier can do even more to improve your family’s environment.
 Here’s what you can look forward to:

 - Less sick time.
-Viruses and bacteria have trouble traveling in air that’s properly humidified.
+It’s much more difficult to catch someone else’s cold in air that’s properly humidified.
 Running the humidifier can keep you healthier, so you can take fewer sick days from work and keep the kids from missing school.

 - Less sinus/throat irritation.
-Dry winter air can negatively affect your sinuses and nasal passages, which in turn lowers your resistance to bacteria and viruses.
-Keeping a humidifier on during the night gets rid of that tight, dry feeling in your nose and prevents your throat from drying out overnight as well, leading to that painful swallowing first thing in the morning.
+Dry winter air can prevent your body from maintaining its proper level of moisture, making it easier to get sick.
+Keeping a humidifier on during the night gets rid of that tight, dry feeling in your nose and prevents your throat from drying out overnight as well, for more-pleasant mornings.

 - Relief from dry skin.
 In dry air, your skin loses moisture and can become drier, duller, and start flaking.
-Keep that humidifier humming and your skin will not only feel softer, but heal faster, too.
+Keep that humidifier humming and your skin will feel softer and more supple.

 Finding the sweet spot

 Most people are most comfortable at a humidity level of between 30 percent and 50 percent.
-We’ve already gone through the problems that can arise when the humidity in your home is too low; however, when the humidity is too high, it can make the air feel stuffy and cause condensation that can collect on walls, floors, etc. and trigger the growth of bacteria, mold, and other harmful substances.
-Fortunately, it shouldn’t take long to find your ideal setting.
+We’ve already gone through the problems that can arise when the humidity in your home is too low; however, when the humidity is too high, it can make the air feel stuffy and cause condensation that can collect on walls, floors, etc. Fortunately, it shouldn’t take long to find your ideal setting.

 Many homes have a central humidifier built into their furnace or AC system to help humidify the entire house; however, even on the “winter setting” you may find yourself needing some additional moisture in the air.
 In this case, a tabletop or tower humidifier is your best bet.
 Most HoMedics humidifiers are portable and have a range of customizable features like digital readouts, timers, and more to efficiently humidify small to large areas in your home.